-An asset carries potential or actual value for an organization.
+An asset carries potential or already revealed value for an organization.

-We have already stated that asset management is not focused on the asset itself, but its value.
+We have stated that asset management is not focused on the asset itself, but the value it provides.

-The value may be tangible or intangible, financial or non-financial.
-It is determined by the organization and its stakeholders.
+It (the value) may be tangible or intangible, financial or non-financial.
+The organization and its stakeholders determine its type.